 6. A Bolster Bed

-We started with a mat-style bed but he never seemed to settle in it well.
+We started with a mat-style bed, but he never seemed to settle in it well.
 Not only does the bolster-style dog bed (pictured above) provide extra warmth since they can cuddle up against the high side, but it also provides an extra sense of security for them.
-We were also able to buy a great one at Costco for about $40 that we keep in the kitchen.
+We could also buy a great one at Costco for about $40 that we keep in the kitchen.

 8. Small Snacks

 If your big dog tends pack on the pounds like mine does, small snacks for good behavior or just because can be helpful to keep around.
 We like Riley’s Organics snacks because they’re made with good ingredients, he likes them a lot and are about the size of a thumbnail.

 9. Bag Balm